 A DAC will only provide a difference in audio quality if you purchase one that “colors” or distorts the sound.
 In other words, any difference created by a DAC can only be perceived through high-end sources and speakers.

 Keep in mind that the difference between an expensive DAC and a chap DAC or the difference between an external and internal DAC can be down to 90–100 dbfs.
 You will certainly not hear this difference.
-In other words, DACS can make a different but maybe in ways that you won’t perceive.
+In other words, DACS can make a difference but maybe in ways that you won’t perceive.

-If you are creating a HiFi system, turn your attention elsewhere not focus on the DAC so much.
+If you are creating a HiFi system, turn your attention elsewhere and not focus on the DAC so much.
 For example, position your speakers and subwoofer properly and acoustically treat your room.
 If you already have mid-level receivers and other sources, they likely have perfectly adequate DACs so you may not need an external one.

 Is it Worth Getting a DAC?
 What Difference Does a High-Quality DAC Make?